 - Trainers with more life experience can sometimes right off the bat be given more credibility based on their age.
 There is the feeling that they actually have something worthwhile to teach.

 - Older personal trainers come with a maturity that clients translate as professionalism, experience, and know-how…even though that personal trainer may be just starting out.
-How’s that for a welcome!

-If you’re ready to get started on your own journey to becoming a fitness professional Beverly also says, “GO FOR IT (that comment being applicable to persons of any age)!!!
+If you’re ready to get started on your own journey to becoming a fitness professional Beverly also says, “GO FOR IT (that comment is applicable to persons of any age)!!!
 No one else has the exact gift that you possess to interact with and encourage others.”

-Well, I’m motivated and out of excuses, what about you?
+There you have it—you’re really never too old to become a personal trainer.
 Look here for information on getting certified, we’d love to help you with your mission!